Post-Doctoral Researcher in Comparative Politics

 Terms and conditions

 The position preferably starts on 1 January 2021.
 The appointment will be made on a fixed-term contract of 12 months.
 Salary range from € 3,746.- to € 5,127.- gross per month on a full-time basis (pay scale 11, in accordance with the Collective Labour Agreement for Dutch Universities).

 Leiden University offers an attractive benefits package with additional holiday (8%) and end-of-year bonuses (8.3 %) and training and career development.
 Our individual choices model gives you some freedom to assemble your own set of terms and conditions.
 For international spouses we have set up a dual career programme.
 Candidates from outside the Netherlands may be eligible for a substantial tax break.
 For more information, see the website.

 Leiden University is strongly committed to diversity within its community and especially welcomes applications from members of underrepresented groups.

-Enquiries can be made to Dr Tom Louwerse, principal investigator and chair of the selection committee, email firstname.lastname@example.org.
+If you wish to further inquire about the position, please make direct contact with Dr. Tom Louwerse, principal investigator and chair of the selection committee, email firstname.lastname@example.org.

-The selection procedure will take place in February 2019.
+The selection procedure will take place in November/December 2020.